 - Place each half lobster, shell side down, on a grill that has been pre-heated to medium temperature.

-- Baste the exposed lobster meat with melted butter or oil and sprinkle with salt and pepper.
+- Baste the exposed lobster meat with melted butter or oil and sprinkle with sea salt and fresh-ground pepper.
 For added flavor, use seasoned oils, or add garlic, herbs and spices or lemon or lime juice to the butter.
+Want to try something even more exotic?
+LobsterAnywhere, another source for ordering live Maine lobsters online, has recipes for a variety of sauces and butters for lobster.

-- Cover lobsters with a metal pie plate or a shallow roasting pan to ensure quick and even cooking.
+- Cover lobsters with a metal pie plate or a shallow roasting pan to ensure quick and even cooking on the grill.
 Remove the cover periodically to baste the lobsters and to check cooking progress.

 - Grill lobsters for a total of about 10 minutes.
 Be sure to check the meat at the thickest part of the tail in order to determine that lobsters are completely cooked.
-When the meat is white and opaque, your grilled lobsters are ready to eat.
+When the meat is white and opaque, your grilled lobsters are ready to eat at last.

 - Serve grilled lobster with melted drawn butter and a slice of lemon for spritzing.